How much should you pay for a new website in 2020/21?

 A good online agency will have a structured, effective briefing process to make sure that they understand your business and your requirements.
 Look for one that asks lots of questions and spends time with you to make sure they understand what you’re looking for.

-Expect to answer a detailed questionnaire, then participate in an online interview process to add more detail.
+Expect to answer a detailed questionnaire, and then participate in an online interview process to add more detail.
 (If your chosen agency doesn’t have lots of questions – think again!)

 Benefits of online website agencies: